Histology

 activity of the cell in a relatively non-invase way.
 Recordings such as

-these can last more than one hour.
+these can last many hours.

-Intracellular sharp electrode recording.
+(sharp electrode) recording.
 This approach

 glass micropipette inserted into the neuron, allowing direct recording

-constant, synaptic potentials and action potentials.
+constant, synaptic potentials and action potentials).
 Current can be

 Voltage-current analysis can be performed by plotting voltage (at arrow)